AdobeDocs/commerce-admin.en/help/merchandising-promotions/customer-segment-rtcdp.md

 ## Configure the extension

-After you install the Real-Time CDP extension, you need to log into your Commerce Admin and complete the following:
+After you install the Experience Platform Audiences extension, you need to log into your Commerce Admin and complete the following:

 On the _Admin_ sidebar, go to **[!UICONTROL Marketing]** > _[!UICONTROL Communications]_ > **[!UICONTROL Email Reminder Rules]**.